Back to BusinessMindedPinoy.com

 • They help reduce tax burden when properly applied

-For SMEs, the key is not just giving benefitsβ€”but giving them correctly and within limits.
-By applying these rules properly, your business can stay compliant, reduce costs, and build a stronger workforce through smart HR compliance Philippines practices.
+For SMEs, the key is not just giving benefitsβ€”but giving them correctly and within the new updated limits.
+By applying these RR 29-2025 rules properly, your business can stay compliant, reduce costs, provide better employee compensation, and build a stronger workforce through smart HR compliance Philippines practices.